Alice Notley: 1972–75: Chicago and Essex

-While in Chicago, Notley started publishing her magazine Chicago, a legal-sized mimeograph publication which would continue through both her pregnancies and even her relocation to England.
+While in Chicago, Notley started publishing her magazine Chicago, a legal-sized mimeograph publication.
 Notley began the magazine to connect with preexisting poet friends and meet new writers on both coasts while living in the midwest.
 The magazine ran for eight issues, three of which were published while Notley and Berrigan lived in England.
 Notley edited seven of the issues with Berrigan taking over one while Notley was pregnant with their first son.
-The artist George Schneeman, perhaps most famous for his artworks that appeared on the covers of dozens of books of poetry, did all of the covers for the magazine.
+The artist George Schneeman, famous for his artworks that appeared on the covers of dozens of books of poetry, did all of the covers for the magazine.

-In 1974, Berrigan got a job as a visiting poet at University of Essex, so Notley and Berrigan, with their son Anselm, relocated first to London, then to Brightlingsea in Essex.
-While in England, Notley would write her second sonnet cycle Great Interiors, Wines and Spirits of the World, which was originally published in a Notley-themed issue of the Chicago magazine Out There.
+In 1974, Berrigan was hired as a visiting poet at University of Essex, so Notley and Berrigan relocated to Brightlingsea in Essex.
+While in England, Notley would write her second sonnet cycle Great Interiors, Wines and Spirits of the World, which was published in a Notley-themed issue of the Chicago magazine Out There.

 From February through June 1974 in Wivenhoe, Essex, Notley wrote her book Songs for the Unborn Second Baby (United Artists, 1979).
-While Notley had written on motherhood prior to Songs, this book was her first to focus fully on the matter and is the first full-length book of a New York School-affiliated poet to take on the task of addressing poetry's sexism and the pressures and setbacks of motherhood in both personal and creative life.
-It was reissued in 2021 by the London-based small press Distance No Object.
+While Notley had written on motherhood prior to Songs, this book was her first to focus fully on the matter and is the first full-length book of a New York School-affiliated poet to address sexism in poetry, and the pressures and setbacks of motherhood in both personal and creative life.
+The book was reissued in 2021 by the London-based small press Distance No Object.
 Notley gave birth to her and Berrigan's second child, Edmund Berrigan, at Colchester Hospital in 1974.